Lugges991/MachineLearning/README.md

 # MachineLearning
 A collection of ML algorithms that I encoutered on my studies on that topic

+# plate-detection
+    - A license plate detector implemented using pretrained models and the object detection API from tensorflow

 # Regression:
 	- Linear Regression
 	- Batch Gradient Descent